Topics Map > Administration & Governance > Faculty Affairs

 C2.
 Laura M. Secord Chair in Early Childhood Development

 The donors wish to support a faculty position in the Department of Human Development and Family Studies (HDFS) whose work relates to early childhood development and education, including scholarly activities leading to the dissemination of information to aid parents and family members in providing young children the skills and experiences needed for their physical, intellectual, emotional and social well-being.
-The faculty member holding the Laura M. Secord Chair also will serve as the faculty director of Human Ecology’s Preschool Lab.
+The faculty member holding the Laura M. Secord Chair will also serve as the faculty director of Human Ecology’s Child Development Lab.
 Eligibility: Preferably tenured professors.
-Renewable, contingent upon a successful review.

 C3.
 Elizabeth C. Davies Chair in Child & Family Well-being